 Assyria was again briefly united with southern Mesopotamia when Hammurabi, king of Babylon, brought the whole of Mesopotamia under his rule.
 After Hammurabi’s death Assyria reasserted its independence.
 In the next century, however, it fell under the control of the Mitanni.

 In c.
-1360 BC, however, the king of Assyria, Ashur-uballit I (1365-1330 BC), was able to break free from Mitanni rule, and then occupy the eastern half of the kingdom.
+1360 BCE, however, the king of Assyria, Ashur-uballit I (1365-1330 BCE), was able to break free from Mitanni rule, and then occupy the eastern half of the kingdom.
 With the Hittites occupying the rest of their kingdom, the Mitanni vanished from history.

 By this time, great changes were affecting societies throughout the Middle East.
 Iron was coming into wide use, both for weapons of war and for farming implements; and alphabet scripts were replacing older forms of writing, such as the cuneiform system used in Mesopotamia.
 Both these changes would affect the Assyrians (see more on iron and the alphabet).

-The reign of Ashurnasirpal II (883-859 BC) marked an important step up in the renewed rise of Assyrian power and ambition.
-He spent the first years of reign putting down rebellions and consolidating the kingdom, extending Assyrian territory somewhat, building and garrisoning some border fortresses and receiving the submission of neighbouring mountain tribes.<
+The reign of Ashurnasirpal II (883-859 BCE) marked an important step up in the renewed rise of Assyrian power and ambition.
+He spent the first years of reign putting down rebellions and consolidating the kingdom, extending Assyrian territory somewhat, building and garrisoning some border fortresses and receiving the submission of neighboring mountain tribes.

 Then, in 877, Ashurnasirpal carried out a major military expedition through Syria, as far as the Mediterranean.
 This was not a war of conquest, but, being the first of its kind since the days of Tiglathpileser I, it announced the revival of Assyrian power in no uncertain terms.
 The entire Middle East trembled with fear.